JamesAtIntegratnIO/kustomized-helm-action/README.md

         values.yaml
 ```

 In this structure, `myapp` is a Helm chart with a base configuration and two overlays, `cluster1` and `cluster2`.
-Each overlay can have its own `values.yaml` file and additional kustomize patches.
+Each overlay can have its own `values.yaml` file and additional Kustomize patches.

 ## Inputs

 ### `source_folder`

-The folder containing the Helm charts and kustomize overlays.
+The folder containing the Helm charts and Kustomize overlays.
 This input is required.
 The default value is `dev`.

 ### `destination_branch`
 The branch to commit the changes to.
 This input is not required.
 The default value is the current branch of the head commit.

 ### `helm_version`
 The version of Helm to use.
 This input is not required.
 The default value is `'v3.14.4'`.

-## Usage
+## Usage Example

 Here's an example of how to use this action in a workflow: